ardole/k8s-cluster/cluster/README.md

-# Setup K8S Cluster on local environment
+# Setup K8S Cluster on local environment (cluster)

 Using:
 - Virtualbox